 Arthur’s Pass: In the heart of New Zealand’s South Island, Arthur’s Pass climbs to more than 900 meters/2,953 feet, making it the highest pass across the Southern Alps.
 It is surrounded by Arthur’s Pass National Park.
 A wide range of adventure activities includes hiking, canoeing, kayaking, wildlife treks and much more.

-Christchurch: The Maori may have inhabited this area over a millennium go.
+Christchurch: According to Maori history, the Maori have inhabited this area for more than a millennium.
 In 1840, the first Europeans settled on the plains and Christchurch became a city by Royal Charter in 1856.
 Today, Christchurch, the garden city, is known for its festivals that encompass arts, hot-air ballooning and flowers.
 It also boasts fine restaurants, galleries, gardens and shops.
 The unique International Antarctic Centre is the only attraction where you can experience an Antarctic storm, first hand.

-Glenorchy: During the gold rush of the 1860s, miners came to the area seeking their fortunes.
+Glenorchy: During the gold rush of the 1860s miners came to the area seeking their fortunes.
 Remnants of several mines still exist.
 But today’s travelers come here for the dramatic landscapes and the vast number of adventure activities.
 Scenic helicopter flights provide a birds-eye view of this breathtaking alpine countryside.
-Hiking is done along renowned trails such as the Milford Track, often described as “the finest walk in the world.”
-Horseback riding, mountain biking, heli-skiing in winter and kayaking are popular as well as jet boats on the Dart River.
+Hiking is done along renowned trails such as Routeburn, Greenstone and the Milford Track, often described as “the finest walk in the world.”
+Horseback riding, mountain biking, heli-skiing in winter and kayaking are popular as well as jet boating the Dart River.
 Fishing in wild and untouched rivers offers outstanding fly-fishing.

 Lake Moeraki: Lake Moeraki rests in the wild heart of this UNESCO World Heritage Site.
 The area boasts spectacular beaches, fur seals and crested penguins colonies, lowland rainforests, lakes and rivers that drain the Southern Alps.